-Residents must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate developed for this experience.
-(Detail)

-scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
-(Core)
+Residents must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core)

 Background and Intent: Practice-based learning and improvement is one of the defining characteristics of being a physician.
 It is the ability to investigate and evaluate the care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.